-Development Review and Building Permit approval will be required following final approval from the City Commission.
-Compliance with any special conditions established by the Commission will be reviewed at these stages.
+Development Review and Building Permit approval will be required following hearing by the City Plan Board and approval from the City Commission.
+Compliance with any special conditions established by the City Plan Board will be reviewed at these stages.

 LIST OF APPENDICES: